Looking Closely at the Growth Curve for Siyata Mobile Inc. (SYTA)

-Siyata Mobile Inc. (NASDAQ:SYTA) went up by 7.98% from its latest closing price compared to the recent 1-year high of $1.74.
-The company’s stock price has collected 12.20% of gains in the last five trading sessions.
+Siyata Mobile Inc. (NASDAQ:SYTA) went down by -8.75% from its latest closing price compared to the recent 1-year high of $1.62.
+The company’s stock price has collected -20.42% of loss in the last five trading sessions.

 Is It Worth Investing in Siyata Mobile Inc. (NASDAQ :SYTA) Right Now?